jatinkumar762/Coding-Interview-Questions/Graphs/ShortestPathAlgorithmsAndProblems/ShortestPathUndirectedGraph.md

 * BFS is typically used to find the shortest path in unweighted graphs or graphs where all edges have the same weight.
 * It works by exploring neighbors level by level, guaranteeing that when you first reach a node, it is via the shortest path (in terms of the number of edges).
+* But for graphs with arbitrary weights or where edges are not unit-weighted, BFS would not guarantee the shortest path.

 ```java